dcirne/monorepo/README.md

 ```

-## The Second Project
+## Building and Running the Calculator Python Project

-Straight to the point.
 Switch to the `calculator` directory, build, and run:

 ```bash
 cd /workspace/calculator